CORPORATE SOCIAL RESPONSIBILITY POLICY

 3.1 The CSR Committee shall consist of minimum of three Directors as members of the Committee, out of whom at least one member will be an Independent Director.

-3.2 The members of CSR Committee shall elect a Chairman from amongst themselves.
-The Chairman of CSR Committee may be an Independent Director.
+3.2 The Board or the Members of CSR Committee shall elect a Chairman of the Committee.

 3.3.
 The Chairman of CSR Committee may be present at the Annual General Meeting to answer shareholder queries, if any.